joshdholtz/jsonapi-ios/README.md

 ## Installation

 ### Drop-in Classes
-Clone the repository and drop in the .h and .m files in the "Classes" directory.
+Clone the repository and drop in the .h and .m files from the "Classes" directory into your project.

 ### CocoaPods